FA foundation_Horizontal-01 (1)

 We’re focusing the work of the FA Foundation on two main initiatives:

-By June 2023, our goal is to provide 1,500 people with a climbing experience and 400 people with long term climbing access.
+Currently, all FA Foundation activities are funded directly and solely by First Ascent.
+We believe these efforts are an important investment in the growth of the climbing communities that we serve.
 We know there is a lot of work to be done, and that these efforts represent a small step in the right direction, but we’re glad to be on the journey.

 Questions?
 Drop us a line at foundation@faclimbing.com.

-4. Our RISE Membership program has served over 160 members, 40% of which identify as Black, Indigenous, or a Person of Color and comprising over 4800 visits to FA locations.
+• Served over 450 members with our RISE Membership program, 62% of which identify as Black, Indigenous, or a Person of Color.
 Here’s what some of our RISE members are saying about the program:

 And of course if you have any questions, please contact foundation@faclimbing.com and we’d be happy to answer them.